tensorpack/tensorpack/docs/tutorial/trainer.md

 There are also Multi-GPU trainers which include the logic of data-parallel Multi-GPU training.
 You can enable them by just changing one line, and all the necessary logic to achieve the best performance was baked into the trainers already.
-For example, SyncMultiGPUTrainer can train ResNet50 as fast as the [official benchmark](https://github.com/tensorflow/benchmarks).
+For example, SyncMultiGPUTrainer can train ResNet50 as fast as the [official tensorflow benchmark](https://github.com/tensorflow/benchmarks).

 To use trainers, pass a `TrainConfig` to configure them: